Crankstart Foundation - Funder Overview

 The foundation's website clearly states: "Crankstart is committed to building relationships with intention and focus, and as a small team, we're unable to respond to unsolicited funding requests."
 Multiple sources confirm that "the foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."

 While the foundation maintains a contact form on their website (info@crankstart.org), they explicitly state they do not accept unsolicited grant applications.
-Instead, Crankstart proactively identifies organizations that align with their funding priorities and initiates contact with them.
+Instead, Crankstart proactively identifies organisations that align with their funding priorities and initiates contact with them.

 Decision Timeline